thelastpickle/cassandra-medusa/README.md

 [ssh]
 #username = <SSH username to use for restoring clusters>
 #key_file = <SSH key for use for restoring clusters.
 Expected in PEM unencrypted format.>

+[restore]
+;health_check = <Which ports to check when verifying a node restored properly.
+Options are 'cql' (default), 'thrift', 'all'.>
+;query = <CQL query to run after a restore to verify it went OK>
+;expected_rows = <Number of rows expected to be returned when the query runs.
+Not checked if not specified.>
+;expected_result = <Coma separated string representation of values returned by the query.
+Checks only 1st row returned, and only if specified>

 ```